JohannesMerkt/Deno-Web-Crawler-Practice/Readme.md

 deno run --allow-net mod.ts
 ```

-This script allows optional options for the port and a blacklist of IPs.
+This script allows optional options for the interval in seconds of website checks and the url to crawl.
 For more information on them run the script with the help flag:

 ```
 deno run --allow-net mod.ts --help